nwmqpa/nwmqpa/README.md

 If the language/framework you are interested in hiring me for isn't listed, feel free to contact me either way, as I didn't listed a lot as to not supercharge this profile.

-Here is my (malt profile)[https://www.malt.fr/profile/thomasnicollet1] with the recommandations from several clients.
+Here is my [malt profile](https://www.malt.fr/profile/thomasnicollet1) with the recommandations from several clients.

 ## Nebulis

 Nebulis is a freelance collective founded in Sept.
 2019, which helps companies transition to cloud technologies, by doing developement, cloud architecture and devops to suit their needs.

-If you interested, or have business inquiries, feel free to check (our website)[https://nebulis.io].
+If you interested, or have business inquiries, feel free to check [our website](https://nebulis.io).

 ## Trophies